Dallas Probation Lawyer

 Establishing a good relationship with your supervising probation officer (sometimes called “field officer”) is helpful.
 If the probation officer agrees with your request to modify conditions (or at least doesn’t fight against it), it can definitely help.
 The probation officer’s agreement is not, however, required.
 Sometimes officers are just plain unreasonable.
 A good Dallas probation lawyer can put forward the best possible argument – with or without your officer’s support.

 Every case is different.
 If you are looking to have your probation conditions relaxed, Dallas probation modification lawyer Mike Howard may be able to help you.
-Contact us today for a free consultation to discuss your case.
+Check out our page on probation modification and early termination of probation to learn more, or contact us today for a free consultation to discuss your case.

 Early Release from Probation